Colin Seeley was the British Sidecar Champion in the early 1960s. He produced motorcycles from 1966 to 1979

 so Seeley concentrated on the Yamsel.
 He used his own frame

 and fitted it with 250cc and 350cc racing Yamaha

 engines.
 These were very successful and many were constructed.
 There were

 also many specials and limited editions using engines and components from Japan Italy.

 1975 Seeley transplanted Honda's 70bhp CB750 F2 engine into

-a British-built cafe-racer chassis.
-Seeley wanted to make a bike
+his own British-built cafe-racer chassis.
+He wanted to make a motorcycle

 which was lighter, better handling and better looking than the standard

 750 Four.
 As a bonus, the Seeley machines were also easier to work

 on and offered a lower seat height than Honda's original.
 The kits cost